 This course develops the skills and knowledge needed to become a leader in the sport, recreation and exercise industry.
-Study the area of your interest with the option to select Human Performance or Sport Management as your area of interest.

 We offer a 50/50 approach to learning within this course, between course work and practical work experience.
 Your learning will directly link to the individual and community needs within the cultural, social and economic health & well-being of New Zealand.